 I arrived in the house on Saturday and Monday was my first official day of the project in the hospital.
 However, during this first day, we were showed around the city by one of the local AIESEC members.
 This was really nice to get an idea of the city and of how the public transport works.

 The last 2 weeks I spent at the teaching hospital, a very big hospital where people from all of Ghana went to to be treated.
 I went to the pediatric emergency unit and to the mother and baby unit.
 Those two weeks were really interesting.
-I was allowed to help with simple tasks such as testing the reflexes of the babies and support the doctors when they performed specific procedures.
+I was allowed to help with simple tasks such as testing the reflexes of the babies.
+Further, I supported the doctors when they performed specific procedures.

 All in all, my time in the different hospitals in Ghana was very educational regarding my understanding of the healthcare and culture in a developing country.
 Although it was hard sometimes to really understand what was going on because of a language barrier (a lot of people speak the local language Twi), it was really interesting to see the way doctors work and to see the different diseases they have in countries such as Ghana.

 During the weekends we didn’t have to go to the hospital so we could spend our time going on trips.
 We went for a hike at the waterfalls, we spent a weekend at a beautiful lake, we went to a music festival in Accra and we went to see the history of the slavery in Africa at Cape Coast.
 Those trips made us able to see a lot of the rest of Ghana outside of Kumasi and the hospital.
 Besides that, we also went to a church ceremony during one of the weekends.
 Religion is really important in Africa, so it was very nice to experience this.
-The combination of the work in the hospital, the weekend trips and above all the possibility to get a real impression of the culture in an African country really made this experience unforgettable!
+The combination of the work in the hospital, the weekend trips and above all the possibility to get a real impression of the culture in an African country, will make me never forget this experience!